ManthanoAI/guidelines/4_Docker/readme.md

 ## Dockerfiles

-- to build the image run (don't forget the . and username & imagename are written small):
+- to build the image run (don't forget the . and username & imagename are written small)

    `docker build -t USERNAME/IMAGENAME:TAGNAME .`